 Brad Fortier is the creator of Spontaneous Village and is the training and development coordinator for the Oregon Health Authority’s Office of Equity & Inclusion.
-He was the co-founder of Happy Improv Fun Time and HIFT Consulting with Phil Incorvia.
-Brad was the coordinator for Portland Community College’s Illumination Project From 2014-2016.
+He was the co-founder of Happy Improv Fun Time and HIFT Consulting.
+Brad was the coordinator for Portland Community College’s Illumination Project From 2014-2016, and the education director for the Brody Theater from 2005-2012.

 He has a masters degree in the interdisciplinary study of the anthropology of improvised theater (a unique M.A. he earned at Portland State University).
 Brad’s talents as a facilitator, presenter, and educator have kept him busy doing his favorite activity – having fun with and making an impact on groups of people through interactive play.
 Brad got his start as a member of Portland’s Brody Theater from 1996 to 2012.
 He was the education director for the Brody from 2004-2011 and is still very busy developing curriculum and giving workshops around Portland, Oregon and the globe.